MattCSmith/Discord-Bot-Stream-Notes/README.md

 1. Create a bot account & get your **CONFIDENTIAL** Discord Bot Token
 2. Create a test server & add your bot too it.
 Ensuring it has sufficient permissions.
 3. Open a new workspace in your editor and install the required packages.
+4. Add in our sample code, test it and expand upon it.

+During the stream, we will start implementing some commands and features to bring this bot to life and demonstrate the power and flexibility of the Discord API.
+We would love to make this part super interactive, please share any suggestions, features and tips.
+You will get a chance to help us write the code and test it out.

 ## Resources
 - [Future Update](https://blog.discord.com/the-future-of-bots-on-discord-4e6e050ab52e)